Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 It is clear that the orientation induced by $g'$ is the same as $g$ and that $g'(y') = a < b = g'(x)$.

 Now, let $z'$ and $z$ be points on the edges contained in $\IP(w',w)$ and incident to $w'$ and $w$, respectively (see Figure \ref{figure:removing_two_extrema_case_b} (a)).
-Define an oriented graph $\Gamma'$ obtained from $\Gamma$ by: \begin{enumerate} \itemsep{0.01em} \item removing an open neighbourhood of an edge incident to $w$ and $v$ (to $w'$ and $v'$) with $z$ and $y'$ ($z'$ and $x$) as boundary points, \item taking $A = \IP(z',z)$ with the reverse orientation, \item joining by a segment $y'$ with $z$ and $z'$ with $x$. \end{enumerate} Figure \ref{figure:removing_two_extrema_case_b} (b) shows this construction schematically.
-It is evident that $\Gamma'$ has a~good orientation and has two less vertices of degree $1$ than $\Gamma$.
+Define an oriented graph $\Gamma'$ obtained from $\Gamma$ by: \begin{enumerate} \item removing an open neighbourhood of an edge incident to $w$ and $v$ (to $w'$ and $v'$) with $z$ and $y'$ ($z'$ and $x$) as boundary points, \item taking $A = \IP(z',z)$ with the reverse orientation, \item joining $y'$ with $z$ and $z'$ with $x$ by a segment. \end{enumerate}

+Figure \ref{figure:removing_two_extrema_case_b} (b) shows this construction schematically.
+It is evident that $\Gamma'$ has a~good orientation and has two vertices of degree $1$ less than $\Gamma$.
 Thus Step~2. and induction hypothesis give us a realization of $\Gamma'$ by a simple Morse function~$f'$.